mi4c/Posh3d_cube_ball/README.md

 Currently issue is that I try to give user too much control with timer ticks and key presses that are too fast and that triggers the powershell safety process.
 Powershell idea is: better not to give a script ability to do it's own than give something that is not anymore accurate...

+Try to drop the second ball out of the plate, or run with your controlled ball out from the plate.

 Move ball with keys up,down,left,right

 Look ball up and down with keys t,g in camera3